John Zerzan: Radio show

-In 2014, AnarchyRadio gained unwanted media attention when it was discovered by the New York Daily News that Adam Lanza (who was the shooter in the Sandy Hook Elementary School shooting in 2012) once called the show in December 2011 and spoke to Zerzan live on air.
+In 2014, AnarchyRadio gained unwanted media attention when it was asserted by the New York Daily News that Adam Lanza, perpetrator of the Sandy Hook Elementary School shooting in 2012, once called the show in December 2011 and spoke to Zerzan live on air.
 Lanza called during the December 20, 2011 show.
-Lanza did not use his real name and gave his name as "Greg" while calling Zerzan.
-Lanza also disguised his voice while calling as "Greg".
-During the seven minute call, Greg/Lanza talked about the chimpanzee Travis who lived in Lanza's home state of Connecticut and was notorious for an incident in 2009 where he tore off the face of Charla Nash (a friend of Sandra Herold, who kept Travis in her home as a pet) and was shot and killed shortly after 911 was called to house for help.
+The caller gave his name as "Greg" while calling Zerzan.
+He also disguised his voice while calling as "Greg".
+During the seven-minute call, Greg talked about the chimpanzee Travis who lived in Lanza's home state of Connecticut and was notorious for an incident in 2009 where he tore off the face of Charla Nash (a friend of Sandra Herold, who kept Travis in her home as a pet) and was shot and killed shortly after 911 was called to house for help.
 This incident was considered as shocking because Travis was raised by humans his whole life and was very friendly towards them.
-During the call, Greg/Lanza said that he was a fan of Zerzan's work and stated that Travis was not "an untamed monster" but was actually "civilized.
+During the call, Greg said that he was a fan of Zerzan's work and stated that Travis was not "an untamed monster" but was actually "civilized.
 He was able to integrate into society."
-One comment by Lanza that drew particular attention from media in light of his actions was "I just don't think it would be such a stretch to say that he [Travis] very well could have been a teenage mall shooter or something like that."
-A day later, Lanza posted on the online forum Shocked Beyond Belief under the username "Smiggles" about the call to Zerzan.
-In an interview with TV station KMTR shortly after the call surfaced, Zerzan stated that Lanza mentioning shooting "and then again later he ends up doing it, I mean it's just hard to grasp."
+One comment by Greg that drew particular attention from media in light of his actions was "I just don't think it would be such a stretch to say that he [Travis] very well could have been a teenage mall shooter or something like that."
+A day later, someone posted on the online forum Shocked Beyond Belief under the username "Smiggles" about the call to Zerzan.
+In an interview with TV station KMTR shortly after the call surfaced, Zerzan stated that Greg mentioning shooting "and then again later he ends up doing it, I mean it's just hard to grasp."
 Zerzan also notes that "it's tough to wrap your mind around, but then when you realize you spoke with the guy or listened to the guy, it's all the more upsetting."